 She stays rational much longer than I when thinking about Sigmund Freud and his progeny, reporting on ten different authoritative theories of masochism (three separate ones from Freud himself), evaluating their fit to her experience.
 As I read the views of presumed experts, I cringe.
 I rage.

-I feel crammed into one box and then another: with shap things sticking from the sides into me: scratching, piercing, tearing me.
+I feel crammed into one box and then another: with sharp things sticking from the sides into me: scratching, piercing, tearing me.
 Or with a foul miasma slowly filling the confined space: gagging, choking, drugging me.
 I cower and shake, I lock muscles and freeze mind, become a cipher, a cloud drifting away….
 I leave Marcus’ book and come back, thinking I must report on these ideas, they are what has formed my culture, formed my expectations.
 How can I break free of them if I can’t think about them?
 How can I urge other women to break free if I can’t write what’s wrong with them?.
 But I just weep and scream inside my head.

 Well… when she investigates Wilhelm Reich I relax a little.
 His philosophy, valuing orgasm as our primary connection to the life-force, the way to be in balance with the universe … that makes sense to me.
 That’s the intuition I’ve always had too.
 When he puts the blame for neuroses on the punishment-based power structure of the traditional nuclear family, I cheer.
 But as Marcus says, he really says “not a word about women.”
 Nothing about the larger cultural structures enforcing male domination, nothing about the sexualization of that domination.
 Nothing about how women are brainwashed by that domination into submission socially, psychologically, and sexually.
 [Reich also doesn’t take into account the voluptuization of pain through endorphin management.
 But then Marcus doesn’t either, anywhere in this book.]